 Elections by legislature.
 SECTION 30.
-[Original form] In all elections to be made by the legislature the members on the journal.
+[Original form] In all elections to be made by the legislature the members thereof shall vote viva voce, and their votes shall be entered on the journal.

 Special and private laws prohibited.
 SECTION 31.
 [As amended April 1993] The legislature is prohibited from enacting any special or private laws in the following cases: